TheRedBrain/inventory-size-attributes/README.md

 ## Configuration

-The values "default_hotbar_slot_amount" and "default_inventory_slot_amount" in the server config file control the amount of hotbar and inventory slots each player has by default.
+The entity attributes "generic.hotbar_slot_amount" and "generic.inventory_slot_amount" control how many slots are active.

-The entity attributes "generic.hotbar_slot_amount" and "generic.inventory_slot_amount" control how many slots are added to/removed from the default amount.
-This is 0 by default, but with entity attribute modifiers (EAMs) it can be changed.
+The "naturalHotbarSize" and "naturalInventorySize" game rules control the amount of hotbar and inventory slots each player has by default.

 ## "What happens to items on my hotbar/in my inventory when those become smaller?"